HP Pavilion Slimline s3000 Desktop PC series support

 - Disconnect the IDE or Serial ATA cable and the power cable from the back of the drive. remember where each cable goes.

 Step 3: Removing the drive cage

-CAUTION:Many Media Center PCs come with a swing out drive bay (shown below).
+CAUTION:Many Media Center computers come with a swing out drive bay (shown below).
 The plastic covering for the memory card reader must be removed and the cord to the front panel lights must be unplugged before the drive bay can be removed.

 Step 4: Removing the drive

 - If the drive is attached to the chassis or drive cage with screws, remove the screws and slide the drive out.

 - If the drive is retained by a plastic latching system, lift the latch to slide the drive out.Set the old drive aside.
 If the drive is to be re-used, place it in an ESD safe container for storage.

 Use the following steps to install a new hard drive into the computer: